sc-ventures/cloudbreak-documentation/docs/security-cb.md

     <pre><small>cbd restart</small></pre>

-8. Using your web browser, access to the Cloudbreak UI using the new resolvable fully qualified domain name.
+8. Using your web browser, access the Cloudbreak UI using the new resolvable fully qualified domain name.

 9. Confirm that the connection is SSL-protected and that the certificate used is the certificate that you provided to Cloudbreak.